 Graduate Programs in Depth

 Admission Requirements

-In addition to meeting the general admission requirements of the Graduate School, applicants should have completed undergraduate courses in general psychology, psychological statistics, and research methods.
+In addition to meeting the general admission requirements of the Graduate School, applicants should have completed undergraduate courses at minimum in general psychology, psychological statistics, and research methods.
 Each doctoral program has additional admission requirements specific to that program.

 Applications:

 Each program has independent deadlines for completed applications.
-They are as follows:
+They are as follows: Ph.D. in Psychology:

-M.A. in General Psychology

-January 15

-Ph.D. in Psychology:

-Clinical Psychology--December 15 Industrial/Organizational Psychology--January 15 Behavioral Neuroscience--January 15 Teaching Assistantships.
+Clinical Psychology--December 15 Industrial/Organizational Psychology--January 15 Neuroscience, Behavior, And Cognition--January 15 Teaching and Research Assistantships.